robseb/rsyocto/doc/guides/4_Python.md

 # Debugging Python applications remotely

-In my **"embedded native remote development environment"** approach plays *Microsft Visual Studio Code Insider* the primary roll as development IDE with a **SSH**-connection to the SoC-FPGA development board. *VS Code* can not only be used for Python development but for **C++** application development and debugging and for **Webinterface** design, as well.
+In my **"embedded native remote development environment"** approach plays *Microsoft Visual Studio Code Insider* the primary roll as development IDE with a **SSH**-connection to the SoC-FPGA development board. *VS Code* can not only be used for Python development but for **C++** application development and debugging and for **Webinterface** design, as well.
 For every use case please follow this guide to see how you can establish a remote connection between *VS Code* and *rsyocto*.

 ![Alt text](https://raw.githubusercontent.com/robseb/rsyocto/rsYocto-1.042/doc/symbols/EmbeddedNativDevApproch.jpg)
 **My pre-configured and preferred Linux application development approach for C++,Python and Web**